40 Irresistible Second Date Ideas

 Or rent out a hot air balloon for just the two of you.
 "You want more time to talk on a second date, but this is also a great time to see how your date deals with other people, which will tell you a lot about his or her values," explains Patty Newbold, author of the award-winning blog Assume Love.
 That's why a festival is ideal.
 "You might want to have in mind a place for lunch or dinner after, just in case it's going really well."

 Make a Bonfire

-If there’s a lake or river nearby, head out for a quick dip together.
-If a local public pool is open after dark, night swimming together can be super romantic and while feeling totally unexpected.
+If there's a lake or river nearby, head out for a quick dip together.
+If a local public pool is open after dark, night swimming together can be one of the more romantic and intimate second date ideas—while feeling totally unexpected.